-Everyone’s talking about customer experience, whether they are coming from the view of a customer (since we are all customers of something really) or if they’re coming from a strategic business perspective, wanting to improve customer experience for a competitive advantage.
+Everyone’s talking about customer experience, whether they are coming from the view of a customer (since we are all customers of something really) or if they’re coming from a strategic business perspective, wanting to improve the customer experience for a competitive advantage.
 Don Peppers of the Peppers & Rogers Group wrote about his top 4 characteristics of a seamless customer experience, here’s our take.

 We believe that branding is the promise you make; customer experience is the promise you keep.
 Sometimes it’s difficult to keep promises that’s why it’s important to continually check, is your customer experience seamless?
 Does your customer experience have these four characteristics?